-Some children hid in different rooms the house and later became chiefs of the islands.
+Some children hid in different rooms of the house and later became chiefs of the islands.
 Other children hid in the walls of the house and became slaves, while others escaped to the forest and became free.
-Some hid in the fireplace and acquired dark skin, while others fled to the sea and returned some centuries later with white skin, which explains the arrival of the Spanish conquistadors in the 16th century.
+Some hid in the fireplace and acquired dark skin, while others fled to the sea and returned some centuries later with white skin.
+This explains the arrival of the Spanish conquistadors in the 16th century.

 The young man returns and finds the landowner and the chieftain celebrating, as the wedding of their daughter and son is already underway.
 When the servant presents the hundred pieces of bamboo, the members of the wedding party all have a good laugh at his expense.
 But then he magically commands the bamboo to stick together, which it does, along with the landowner, the chieftain and his son.
 In exchange for setting them unstuck, the young man is finally awarded the lovely daughter.
 Thus the two marry promptly and live happily ever after.

-Soon after this, the man discovers that each time his cuts down a stalk of bamboo, he finds a nugget of gold hidden within.
-Quickly he and his wife grow rich, and also the news of the girls and her unmatched beauty spreads across the kingdom.
+Soon after this, the man discovers that each time he cuts down a stalk of bamboo, he finds a nugget of gold hidden within.
+Quickly he and his wife grow rich, and also the news of the girl and her unmatched beauty spreads across the kingdom.